shielings/waltonpedia/README.md

 # Waltonpedia

-## A wiki for doctors working at The Walton Centre
+## A wiki for neurology doctors working at The Walton Centre

 ### Why?
 The information needed to work at this hospital was previously fragmeneted between the intranet, emails, induction paperwork, posters and word-of mouth.
 This project aims to bridge these means to provide a rapid, accurate source of information.